tekacs/fennel-lang.org/readme.md

 The [web site](https://fennel-lang.org) for the [Fennel programming language](https://github.com/bakpakin/Fennel).

+The documentation comes from the markdown files in [the main Fennel repository](https://github.com/bakpakin/Fennel).

 If you want to contribute to the project, please
 [send patches](https://man.sr.ht/git.sr.ht/send-email.md) to the [mailing list](https://lists.sr.ht/%7Etechnomancy/fennel).
 Note that